Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

 Input instructions !
-Input instructions !
-Restart file for concentrations !
+Restart file for

 --------------

-|

 #. **filename** Name of the file that contains the concentration
    [M L:math:`^{-3}`] results computed in a previous transport solution.